Cog-Creators/Red-DiscordBot/docs/cog_guides/modlog.rst

 **Description**

-Enable or disable case creation for a mod action.
+Enable or disable case creation for a mod action, like disabling warnings, enabling bans, etc.

 **Arguments**